30 min read

 Cons:

-From my testing, Systeme.io is an excellent entry-level Online Course Platform for small business owners and creators in 2025 who want to combine learning, marketing, and monetization in one easy-to-use platform.
+From my testing, Systeme.io is an excellent entry-level online course platform for small business owners and creators in 2026 who want to combine learning, marketing, and monetization in one easy-to-use platform.

 Price: $89-$549/month | Free Trial: No

-While testing multiple Online Course Platforms, I found Kartra especially suited for creators who want a marketing-first approach to their courses.
-Unlike platforms that focus mainly on course delivery, Kartra combines robust course creation with sophisticated marketing and sales automation tools.
-I tested it by building a course from scratch and integrating email sequences, funnels, and payment options — and it all worked seamlessly.
+While testing multiple online course platforms, I found Kartra especially suited for creators who want a marketing-first approach to their courses.
+Unlike platforms that focus mainly on course delivery, Kartra combines robust course creation with sophisticated marketing and sales automation.
+I tested it by building a course from scratch and integrating email sequences, funnels, and payment options - and it all worked seamlessly.

 Creating courses in Kartra is straightforward but slightly more structured than other platforms.
 I could add lessons, quizzes, and downloadable resources while using Kartra’s membership areas to organize content for different student tiers.
-One thing I appreciated was the ability to fully brand the course portal, giving learners a polished and professional experience.
+The ability to fully brand the course portal gave learners a polished experience.

 Key Features I Noticed

 In my hands-on experience, Kartra shines for creators who treat their courses as a business.
 Setting up email campaigns, automations, and promotional sequences was much easier than juggling separate tools.
-The visual editor for pages and funnels is intuitive, though there’s a slight learning curve if you want to use advanced features.
-Compared to other Online Course Platforms, Kartra leans heavily into marketing capabilities, which makes it ideal for creators focused on sales growth alongside course delivery.
+Compared to other online course platforms, Kartra leans heavily into marketing capabilities, which makes it ideal for creators focused on sales growth alongside course delivery.

 Pros: